uccross/uccross.github.io/gsoc19.md

 | **Title**       | Popper Pipeline and Stages Viewer
 | **Mentor(s)**   | [Ivo Jimenez](https://ivotron.me)
 | **Skills**      | GUI development (strong), Javascript (strong)
-| **Description** | Create a javascript-based viewer of Popper pipelines that allows users to visually explore a pipeline and its contents.
+| **Description** | Create a javascript-based viewer of Popper pipelines that allows users to visually explore a pipeline and its contents (similar to [Github's built-in](https://github.com/actions/gcloud/blob/master/.github/main.workflow) workflow editor).
 As part of this project, a stage catalog will also be implemented, that allows users to search for available stages on Github.
 | **Link**        | https://github.com/systemslab/popper/projects/13